What is Single Sided PCB

 It is important to choose the standard board shapes.
 Unless you have a specific-shaped enclosure to fit your design.
 So always choose a standard rectangular or square shape design.
 Doing anything out of the norm will cost you more.

 If your circuit board contains smaller holes, a higher manufacturing cost.
 Many fab houses even extra charge if the diameter of the holes is smaller than 0.4 mm.
-So if you don’t need any specific hole size, you should go with the biggest hole size.
+So if you don’t need any specific hole size, you should go with the regular hole size.

 1. Use the right via